 Many people use LinkedIn when they are in ‘business mode’ and chances are even if they see you on another social media platform, they’ll likely check out your LinkedIn profile before getting in touch.

-Below we reveal 9 strategies you can use to start generating more leads from LinkedIn.
+Below we reveal 9 LinkedIn strategies for real estate that you can use to start generating more leads.

 1. Connect with high net worth people